turingschool/backend-curriculum-site/module2/lessons/active_record_associations_tdd.md

 * Run `bundle install`
 * Run `rails db:{drop,create,migrate,seed}`

-You can checkout the `associations_tdd_setup` of [this SetList repo](https://github.com/turingschool-examples/set_list/tree/associations_tdd_setup) as a starting point for this lesson.

 ## Models, Migrations, and Databases in Rails

 In this lesson, we'll be adding to our new SetList Rails app to demonstrate a one-to-many relationship.